(This month, I have the honor of showcasing my sister’s whimsical artwork. I hope to share more of Shaun Judith King’s artwork in future posts!)

-An elderly sounding woman with a gravely voice asked for the Corona Virus Hotline.
+An elderly sounding woman with a gravelly voice asked for the Corona Virus Hotline.
 “One moment while I direct your call,” I said.

 I took four more calls and patched them through to various departments.
 “One moment while I direct your call.”
 My voice took on a sing-song quality.
 This felt like a cake-walk.

-The fifth call was the same elderly woman calling back.
+The fifth call was the elderly woman calling back.

 “Hello,” she said.
-I recognized her gravely voice.
+I recognized her gravelly voice.
 Years of cigarettes, I imagined.
 “You just put me through to the Corona Hotline.”